eternalearth888/rainbowSword/Process Documentation/README.md

 - slashing sounds for sword
 - Player won't speak
 - walking sound will change depending on the terrain being walked on (dirt, grass, snow, etc.)
+- sword change will have activation sound
+- each sword will hum at a different frequency based on the color

 ## Enemy Sounds
 - soft tinkling crystal sound when moving